Keen-Sheen/Audits/README.md

 # A collective ownership platform for NFTs on Ethereum

 Below is a "Call Graph" of the NFT.
-This call graph is showing the Transfer functions within the smart contract.
+This call graph is showing the Transfer functions within the `TransferRefernce.sol` file.